-Last night I went straight from work to Band practise.
+Last night I went straight from work to Band practice.
 Perhaps that’s why I’m tired.
-This use to be my one thing, the thing that I loved doing most of all.
-In the past I’ve written so many songs, led worship more times than I could count and in the early days sang in the very quirky band called ‘Rockin’ Rabbi’s’ note: this vid is from after I’d left to have baby number two and later, started a band called ‘Sweet Chariots’ where I strummed my trusty old guitar and sang the blues with my sister and a friend.
-My brother recently found some old footage which needs work but here’s just a snippet of our big hair crazy days!
+This used to be my one thing, the thing that I loved doing most of all.
+In the past, I’ve written so many songs, led worship more times than I could count and in the early days sang in the very quirky band called ‘Rockin’ Rabbi’s note: this vid is from after I’d left to have a baby number two and later, started a band called ‘Sweet Chariots’ where I strummed my trusty old guitar and sang the blues with my sister and a friend.
+My brother recently found some old footage that needs work but here’s just a snippet of our big hair crazy days!

 Then, as years went on and even tho I’d had quite a hoot of a life, the wheels fell off this old cart and I began, quite inadvertently, to write.
 I’d always written journals, always – but never had it entered my mind to write a book.
 In some ways, songs were my book!

 This new book writing just happened.
 A pretty hectic childhood and an enemy called ‘disappointment’ led me down a path where I found myself void of joy.
 I needed help and when finally it came (in the form of ‘God with Skin On’ ) I could hardly speak about it, so I wrote.
 There-in began healing, my writing journey and a sense that I had to tell this story.

 This became my ‘One Thing’ and almost superseded songwriting by the piano.
 As I said in my last post, life goes on, we start new ventures and things Morph.
 The things we use to do, we don’t do them so much anymore and I wonder now, if I let my first love go, when it should have abode, side by side with my new love – a marriage made in heaven?

 Less songwriting and more book writing.
 This was my new mission and even though I felt the importance of the new journey, I still let other things get in the way and slowly both took a back seat.